fabiensabatie/filler/README.md

 - calls the players alternatively
 - give each a random piece

-Every turn, the current player have to put his piece on the map, if he cannot place a piece, then he won't have the ability to play for the remainder of the match.
+Every turn, the current player has to put his piece on the map, if he cannot place a piece, then he won't have the ability to play for the remainder of the match.
-To put a piece, the player have to write its coordinates on the standard input.
+To put a piece, the player has to write its coordinates on the standard input.
 The game appears on the standard input.
-The aim of the game is to put more pieces on the map than the ennemy.
+The aim of the game is to put more pieces on the map than the opponent can.
 Refer to the [project instructions][2] for more details.

 ## Bonus